Complexity of a Projected Newton-CG Method for Optimization with Bounds: Introduction

-In Section~\ref{sec: Prelim}, we introduce some basic assumptions and definitions to be used throughout the article.
-Complexity analysis of scaled two-metric projection and projected Newton-CG are discussed in Sections~\ref{sec: 2m} and \ref{sec: PNCG}, respectively.
+\paragraph{Organization.} In Section~\ref{sec: Prelim}, we introduce some basic assumptions and definitions to be used throughout the article.
+Definitions of the approximate second-order optimal point in our work and others are discussed in Section~\ref{sec: approx-2o}.
+The projected Newton-CG is presented and analyzed in Section~\ref{sec: PNCG}.
 Section~\ref{sec: num} describes numerical experiments.
 Section~\ref{sec: con} contains some concluding remarks.

-We include in the Appendix the oracles utilized in projected Newton-CG, discussion of definitions, and extension to two-sided bounds.
+We include in the Appendix details of the relationship between different definitions of approximate second-order optimality, the oracles utilized in the projected Newton-CG algorithm, and extension to two-sided bounds.